ryanoisin/ComputationalTreatment/README.md

 ## Creating Figures

-- `sim_preprocess.R` contains functions to map the minute-to-minute data of components to weekly symptom scores
+- `sim_preprocess.R` contains functions to map the minute-to-minute data of components to weekly symptom scores, and create other processed output stored in `/Files/`
-- `analysis_figures.R` contains the code to re-create all (results) figures in the apper
+- `analysis_figures.R` contains the code to re-create all figures relating to the results of the simulation study

-# STUFF OISIN

-This repository includes the following

-- `/simcode/`: folder containing all scripts to run the treatment simulation.
-Sub-folder  `/output/`contains all raw output files of the simulation
-- `/files/` contains all processed simulation files, `outfiles.RDS` and `symptoms_out.RDS`, used in creating figures and in analyses
-- `/figures/` stores figures created by analysis files
-- `sim_preprocess.R` loads all files in `/simcode/output/`,creates `outfiles.RDS` and `symptoms_out.RDS` and saves them in `/files/`
-- `symptom_functions.R` contains helper functions to compute symptom scores from raw simulated output
-- `analysis_figures.R` creates all figures
-- `symptom_analyze.R`; TEMP: OLD FILE FOR REFERENCE
+- `example_PanicModel.R` contains code to simulate an example time series for a single individual using the panic model.
+This is used to create Figure 3 in the manuscript.